By

 Whether you’re fuelling up before a long day in the studio, taking a break from lectures, or catching up with friends, Galashiels has plenty of cafés worth knowing about.
 Here are some of the top spots just a short walk or bus ride from the Scottish Borders Campus.

-Ochiltrees Café (at the Great Tapestry of Scotland)
+Ochiltrees Café (at Abbotsford House, the home of Sir Walter Scott)

 The Coffee Tree